The Charitable Trust

 Partners We Support

-London Building Crafts College in Stratford and the City and Guilds Art School in Kennington are the principle colleges supported by the Company
+London Building Crafts College in Stratford, City and Guilds Art School in Kennington and West Suffolk College in Bury St Edmunds are the principal colleges supported by the Company.

 London Building Crafts College in Stratford